madpsy/xpa125b_controller/README.md

 Yaesu radios which use stepped voltage for outputting band selection should have their `BAND` pin connected to `A0` on the D1 Mini.
 This is the ADC which can read the voltage.

+As the 817 will output 4V when tuned to 70cm, exceeding the 3V3 input voltage limit of the microcontroller, I suggest adding either:

++ Add a diode (should have a ~0.7v drop across it)
++ Build a simple voltage divider with two resistors

+Either way you should ensure the input voltage does not exceed 3V3.

 Other radios which use stepped voltage could also be used, though you may need to tweak the relative values in the code.

 # Bluetooth module (HC-05)